 Myanmar may bring a variety of images to mind, or possibly none depending on your knowledge of the world.
 For decades it was on the world blacklist for a slew of human rights abuses.
-Our first stop would be the former capital city of Yangon (also formerly Rangoon from British colonial days).
+We were blessed to have had the chance to travel there when things quieted down for a bit.

 Few places churn up your sense of imagination like Bagan, Myanmar.
 An open plain set against the Irrawaddy river, Bagan is home to over 4000 ancient Buddhist temples dating back over 1000 years.
 They seem to be everywhere, but the magnificent effort put into the building of each structure cannot be overlooked.